-Now open up articles.php with gedit.
+Now open up articles.php.
 This one we've implemented for you.
-Read through its lines, again Googling as needed.
-Notice how it expects a GET parameter called geo, which it passes to Google News for localized news, thereafter returning a JSON array of objects, each of which has two keys: link and title.
+Notice how it expects a GET parameter called geo, which it passes to lookup (which is defined in helpers.php) for localized news, thereafter returning a JSON array of objects, each of which has two keys: link and title.